$1/f$ Noise in Synthetic and Solar Wind Data: Superposition Principles: Overview of the superposition principle

 Assuming $\tau_1 \ll \tau_2$, and within the frequency range where $1/\tau_2 \ll \omega \ll 1/\tau_1$, Eq.~\ref{eq:Machlup2} leads to

 Thus under zeroth-order approximation, $\langle S \rangle \propto 1/\omega$ where $1/\tau_2 \ll \omega \ll 1/\tau_1$.

-This argument is often interpreted to suggest that scale-invariant phenomena arise from processes lacking a characteristic scale.
-The extent of the $1/f$ spectrum is directly related to the span of timescales.
+\textmod{The model considered up to this point} is often interpreted to \textmod{mean} that scale-invariant phenomena arise from processes lacking a characteristic scale \textmod{-- the frequency range of scale-invariance is set by the span of system correlation time-scales.}

 \citet{Montroll82} later pointed out that an inverse distribution is not normalizable without imposing lower and upper bounds, which may be unrealistic in many natural systems lacking sharp boundaries, including the solar wind.
-A log-normal distribution with sufficiently large variance has been proposed as a suitable substitution.
-Adopting the condition in \cite{Wang24_1overf} that a log-normal random variable $x\sim \text{logNormal}(\mu,\sigma^2)$ within the domain such that $|\ln{(x/\overline{x})}| \leq \sqrt{2\theta \sigma^2}$, where $\overline{x} \equiv e^{\mu}$, is scale-invariant within a factor of tolerable deviation $\theta$, then the boundaries of the scale-invariant portion are $\exp(\mu \pm \sqrt{2\theta \sigma^2})$.
+A lognormal distribution with sufficiently large variance has been proposed as a suitable substitution.
+Adopting the condition in \cite{Wang24_1overf} that a lognormal random variable $x\sim \text{logNormal}(\mu,\sigma^2)$ within the domain such that $|\ln{(x/\overline{x})}| \leq \sqrt{2\theta \sigma^2}$, where $\overline{x} \equiv e^{\mu}$, is scale-invariant within a factor of tolerable deviation $\theta$, then the boundaries of the scale-invariant portion are $\exp(\mu \pm \sqrt{2\theta \sigma^2})$.
 In this simplistic perspective, the $1/f$ regime spans for approximately a factor of $\exp(2\sqrt{2\theta\sigma^2})$, independent of $\mu$.
-The correlation time at 1 au is log-normal with the variance of the underlying normal distribution being around unity (see Section~\ref{sec:observation}, also see \citet{Ruiz14}).
-A $\theta$ value of 0.5 would then yield nearly three-quarters of a decade of $1/f$ range in the solar wind spectrum.\footnote{The observed interplanetary $1/f$ band extends over more than a decade down to $\unit[10^{-6}$]{Hz}, which implies the presence of correlations on timescales substantially longer than the local turbulence correlation time typically inferred from the $1/e$ method in the literature and considered here (see Section~\ref{sec:observation}).}
+The correlation time at 1 au is lognormal with the variance of the underlying normal distribution being around unity (see Section~\ref{sec:observation}, also see \citet{Ruiz14}).
+A $\theta$ value of 0.5 would then yield nearly three-quarters of a decade of $1/f$ range in the solar wind spectrum.\footnote{The observed interplanetary $1/f$ band extends over more than a decade down to $\unit[10^{-6}$]{Hz}, which implies the presence of correlations on time-scales substantially longer than the local turbulence correlation time typically inferred from the $1/e$ method in the literature and considered here (see Section~\ref{sec:observation}).}